Article updated April 2024.

 Duro Learn More banner

-High performing hardware engineers and designers are expensive.
-Unfortunately, nearly half of an engineer’s day is spent on administrative tasks, according to industry studies.
+High-performing hardware engineers and designers are expensive.
+Unfortunately, according to industry studies, nearly half of an engineer’s day is spent on administrative tasks.

-Not only do administrative tasks frustrate engineers, the time spent on these tasks means that the company is losing its most valuable resource on redundant actions that could easily be automated.
+Not only do administrative tasks frustrate engineers, but the time spent on them means that the company is losing its most valuable resource to redundant actions that could easily be automated.
 Imagine finding a way to double the productivity of the hardware team!

 Integrating a cloud-native CAD system (like Onshape) with a cloud-native PLM recaptures costs associated with misspent time.
-One of the biggest key value drivers of cloud-native PLM is that it eliminates administrative tasks such as:
+One of the most significant key value drivers of cloud-native PLM is that it eliminates administrative tasks such as:

 • Searching for components in catalogs and websites